jhvanderschee/matt_mulderberg/README.md

 ## How it works

 You can create a website that consists of a single HTML and a single CSS file.
 Yet, you still get a multi-page website.
+It uses the #anchor suffix and the :target CSS selector to show and hide pages/content.
 I got inspired by [this repo](https://github.com/cadars/john-doe).
-Curious how it works?
-Look at the examples below.
+What that looks like?
+Check out the examples below.

 ## Example websites